Beneficial Ownership Reporting Guide

 Reporting BOI Yourself vs. Partnering With Harbor Compliance

-According to FinCEN’s estimates, submitting a BOI report can take up to three hours per entity.
+According to FinCEN’s estimates, submitting a BOIR can take up to three hours per entity.
 It’s a time-consuming task, especially if you run a multi-entity organization.
 If you outsource reporting to us, you can avoid such waste and have peace of mind knowing that your report is handled by a team of experts.

 More importantly, filing the initial report is only the first (and simpler) step of the reporting process.
 All BOI must be kept current and accurate, so you must continuously be on the lookout for changes in your company’s ownership structure and beneficial owners’ information.
 Harbor Compliance does the following to make updates effortless: